jeanpierobom/jeanpierobom.github.io/_posts/2019-03-04-project-b-few-improvements.md

 categories: [project-b]
 ---

 After completing the game by following the course, I wanted to make some improvements to it on my own.
 First, I was planning to create different artwork for the game, but after some time trying to draw and animate a new hero, I changed my mind.
-This is a dog that I drew in Illustrator.
+This is a new hero that I drew in Illustrator.

 <img src="https://jeanpierobom.github.io/assets/images/dog-spritesheet.png" alt="Dog Sprite Sheet">

-In my opinion, drawing is not bad.
+In my opinion, the dog drawing is not bad.
 However, the animation does not have smooth transitions between each frame.
 Another problem is that, when I imported the sprite sheet to Unity, it looked blurry.
 I consider studying more in the future on how to import and configure sprites in Unity.

 So, instead of working in artwork, I made a small improvement to the gameplay by adding a "double jump" feature.
 In the original version of the game, it was difficult to jump over an obstacle depending on where you landed from a previous jump.
 So I feel that adding the double jump could be a good way to solve.
 However, now I feel that the game is too easy...